-33 Decl.
+36 Decl.
 Brown, at ¶ 4 ("congregate meals and congregate showers in each pod that everyone in the pod uses and where individuals are in close proximity"); Decl.
 Wells, at ¶ 4 ("William works in the kitchen... where he prepares the food trays and cleans them in the afternoon. [...]
 The residents of the pod pick up their tray from the cart and eat in the large pod.
 They are not six feet apart during food delivery."); Decl.
 Yates, at ¶ 7 ("The facility is not maintaining social distancing or taking necessary additional sanitation steps.
-I do not believe anyone in the in the facility is wearing masks or gloves (guards or incarcerated persons), there is no enhanced cleaning/sanitation protocols, and no sanitation of common items between uses (like telephones)."); Decl.
+I do not believe anyone in the in the facility is wearing masks or gloves (guards or incarcerated persons), there is no enhanced cleaning/sanitation protocols, hand sanitizer to protective equipment;37 ventilation systems that encourage the spread of airborne diseases; difficulties quarantining individuals who become ill; 38 the increased susceptibility of the population in jails and prisons;39 the fact that jails and and no sanitation of common items between uses (like telephones)."); Decl.
 Wheeler, at ¶ 6 (To my knowledge, there have been no additional cleaning or sanitation measures implemented at Rappahannock Regional Jail... [and he] has not been provided with soap or hand sanitizer.").

-Decl.
+37 Decl.
 Brown, at ¶ 5 ("I do not believe Quincy has been provided with sanitation supplies and there has been no enhanced cleaning/sanitation protocol.
 No one who is incarcerated or works at the facility is wearing masks or gloves."); Decl.
 Wells, at ¶ 3 ("The residents are given soap and hygiene supplies when they first arrive at Piedmont Regional Jail, but after this initial supply they have to purchase hygiene supplies, including toilet paper and soap, from their commissary accounts.
 If they have less than \$5 on their commissary, they are provided hygiene supplies at no cost."); Decl.
 Yates, at ¶ 6 ("On April 14, 2020, the water was shut off three times, so he had no water for the sink and could not flush the toilet."); Decl.
 Wheeler, at ¶ 6 ("The incarcerated population has not been provided with personal protective equipment, and the guards are not wearing masks or gloves either.").

-35 Decl.
+Decl.
 Brown, at ¶ 4 ("He goes to the medical unit to receive his vitals for his blood pressure twice a week.
 In the medical unit, inmates sit in a waiting cell in which they cannot stay six feet apart."); Decl.
 Wells, at ¶ 5 (There are "23 people that are experiencing COVID-19 symptoms [that] are isolated in an empty pod, but none of the other residents that they came in contact with are isolated or being monitored for symptoms.
 There has been no testing that he is aware of in the jail, nor any temperature taking or symptom monitoring.
-The incarcerated population has not been provided any increased susceptibility of the population in jails and prisons;36 the fact that jails and prisons normally have to rely heavily on outside hospitals that will become unavailable during a pandemic; and loss of both medical and correctional staff to illness.37 The ability of inmates to disinfect their own living area and to practice frequent hand hygiene may also be affected by the fact that each inmate must purchase their own hygiene products.
-People detained in jails and prisons cannot take these necessary measures to mitigate the risk of exposure.38 They are, therefore, at heightened risk of SARS-CoV-2 infection.

-personal protective equipment."); Decl.
+The incarcerated population has not been provided any personal protective equipment."); Decl.
 Yates, at ¶ 7 ("He has not been provided with hand sanitizer, and the people incarcerated there are given a single three-ounce bar of soap to last for showers and hand-washing for an entire week if they do not have funds in their account to purchase any.").